First-Order Aspects of Coxeter Groups: Introduction

 Another classical theme in model theory is the existence of prime models, and the question of homogeneity of a given model, where a structure is said to be homogeneous if tuples realizing the same first-order types over $\emptyset$ are automorphic\footnote{The two questions are stricly related, since a prime model $M$ is such that orbits of tuples are not only type-definable over $\emptyset$, but actually first-order definable over $\emptyset$, and thus $M$ is homogenous.}.
 In \cite{nies} Nies proved that $\mathbb{F}_2$ is homogeneous and that the theory of non-abelian free groups does not have a prime model.
 Nies left open the question of homogeneity of free groups of finite rank $\geq 3$, which was solved in the positive only about 15 years later by Sklinos \& Perin \cite{homogeneity}, and, independently, by Houcine \cite{houcine}.

-In Theorem~\ref{th_prime_models} we reduce the question of primality of a given right-angled Coxeter group of finite rank $W$ to a purely algebraic question: the finite generation of a certain monoid of monomorphisms of $W$, which we call the monoid of $S$-self-similarity of $W$ and denote it as $Sim(W, S)$ (cf. Definition~\ref{special_monoid}).
+In Theorem~\ref{th_prime_models} we connect the question of primality of a given $\mathrm{RACG}$ of finite rank $W$ to the finite generation of a certain monoid of monomorphisms of $W$: the monoid of $S$-self-similarity of $W$, denoted as $Sim(W, S)$ (cf. Definition~\ref{special_monoid}).

-\begin{theorem} Let $W$ be a right-angled Coxeter group of finite rank.
-Then $W$ is the prime model of its theory if and only if for any basis $S$ of $W$ the monoid $Sim(W, S)$ of special $S$-endomorphisms of $W$ is finitely generated.
-Furthermore, if $W$ is a universal Coxeter group of finite rank at least two and $S$ is a basis of $W$, then the monoid $Sim(W, S)$ is {\em not} finitely generated (and so $W$ is not prime). \end{theorem}
+\begin{theorem} Let $W$ be a $\mathrm{RACG}$ of finite rank and $S$ a basis of $W$.
+Then: \begin{enumerate}[(1)] \item If the monoid $Sim(W, S)$ of special $S$-endomorphisms of $W$ is finitely generated, then $W$ is a prime model of its theory, that is, for every $n < \omega$ and any $n$-tuple $\bar{a}$ from $W$, the $\mathrm{Aut}(W)$-orbit of $\bar{a}$ is definable in $W$ without parameters. \item If $Sim(W, S)$ is not finitely generated, then the orbit of (any enumeration of) $S$ is not $\emptyset$-definable in $W$ without parameters by a universal formula. \item If $W$ is a universal Coxeter group of finite rank at least two, then the monoid $Sim(W, S)$ is {\em not} finitely generated (and so the conclusion of (2) applies). \end{enumerate} \end{theorem}

-We recall that the {\em universal Coxeter groups} are those groups which have a presentation consisting only of relations imposing that the generators have order two, and in fact some authors refer to them also as ``free Coxeter groups''.

-\begin{corollary} Let $W$ be a universal Coxeter group of finite rank at least two, then its first-order theory $Th(W)$ does {\em not} have a prime model. \end{corollary}

 Finally, we prove that right-angled Coxeter groups of finite rank manifest strong traces of homogeneity, leaving though open the problem of full homogeneity.

 \begin{theorem} Let $W$ be a right-angled Coxeter group of finite rank.
 Then if $\bar{a} \in W^n$ is such that $\langle \bar{a} \rangle_W$ contains a Coxeter element of $W$, then $\bar{a}$ is type-determined. \end{theorem}